March Madness For Counselors: Career and Coping Skills

 Tips of student debates:

-I am OBSESSED with this idea from Cheryl Fleming@FlemingWNES5.
-Having students debate what career they think is the best is an incredible way to practice SO MANY SEL skills and promote cooperative learning.
+Having students debate their favorite careers is such an incredible way to practice SO MANY SEL skills.
+Plus, it encourages cooperative learning.

-• Collaborate with your school librarian to have student research the career they picked (if you want).
-You could also have them spend a little bit of time on any career websites.
+• Collaborate with your school librarian to have students research the career they picked (if you want).
+You could also have them spend some time on any career websites.

 • Have students individually or in groups write down their top reasons their career should win.
 They can also create a poster or presentation about their career and why it’s important.